 How to Request a Paper to Review

-When you submit a paper as an author, you will be contacted to fill out and submit a basic form that ask you about your SIG affiliation if any, and areas of interest within language studies.
+When you submit a paper as an author, you will be contacted to fill out and submit a basic form that asks you about your SIG affiliation if any, and areas of interest within language studies.
 That information will be used to assign a paper to you for review.

-Reviewing the Paper: We will be in touch with you to give you a copy of the paper(s) to review and the forms that you need to review it with.
+Reviewing the Paper: We will be in touch with you to give you a copy of the paper(s) to review and the forms that you need to review it.
 We will also give you additional information about the review process, as and when asked for.
 A sample review could be provided, if asked for, to help you with the review process.
 The editor will be available throughout the review process to answer any question or concern(s).

 Publication of your Paper: Final publication of your paper will depend on all of the following: